JbAl01/Reverse-Engineering-Project/README.md

-We had a course called Computer Network Attack which had a project which is questioned in the exam.
-We got the file 24 hours before exam which we had to analyze and get the answers ready before the exam starts.
-This is the input we had to crack and generate our own password that is taken in as valid by the program.
+We had a course titled Computer Network Attack that included a project component later assessed in the exam.
+We received a file 24 hours prior to the exam, which we had to analyze and prepare answers for before it began.
+The task involved reverse-engineering the input to generate our own password that would be accepted as valid by the program.